weaveworks-experiments/flux-classic/site/getstarted.md

        --listen-prometheus=:9000 --advertise-prometheus=$HOST_IP:9000
 ```

-Briefly, the puropse of these options is as follows:
+Briefly, the purpose of these options is as follows:

 * `-e ETCD_ADDRESS` tells fluxd how to connect to etcd, which is used for
 coordination in flux.